AI-SysBio/Raman-Imaging-Processing/README.md

         process all the superpixel spectra with background subtraction and other methods (see Postprocessing.py for details)

-    4) & 5) Classification with subcellular voting and spectral clustering
+    4) & 5) Classification with average cell spectra and subcellular spectral clustering
             (each date is taken as a test set and is predicted with a classifier trained on other dates) (=> requires at least 2 different dates to work) (=> requires at least 1FTC image and 1NT image to work)

-        (see Classification_voting.py and Classification_clusters,py for details)
+        (see Classification_cell_level.py and Classification_clusters,py for details)